2000trees Festival returns on Thursday 9th until Saturday 11th July 2020 at Upcote Farm, Withington, Cheltenham, in Gloucestershire.

 Expect than 100 live acts on four stages, plus comedy, DJs, headphone discos, food & drink, children's entertainment and a trader village.

-Confirmed acts include Jimmy Eat World, The Amazons, Creeper, Dinosaur Pile Up, Young Guns, Boston Manor, Knocked Loose, Counterfeit, The Joy Formidable, Dream State, The Get Up Kids, Silverstein, Press To Meco, The Wytches, Roam, Hot Milk, Vukovi, SHVPES, Lady Bird, Kid Kapichi, Nervus, Black Futures,and more, with more to be announced.
+Confirmed acts include AFI, Thrice, Jimmy Eat World, The Amazons, Creeper, Dinosaur Pile Up, Young Guns, Boston Manor, Knocked Loose, Counterfeit, The Joy Formidable, Dream State, The Get Up Kids, Silverstein, Press To Meco, The Wytches, Roam, Hot Milk, Vukovi, SHVPES, Lady Bird, Kid Kapichi, Nervus, Black Futures, Beach Slang, Nova Twins, Spanish Love Songs, and more.

 For the details as available please see the line-up page.